conradakunga/Blog/_posts/2026-07-03-net-11-preview-collection-expression-arguments.md

 List<string> namesList = [with(capacity: 4), .. otherCollection];
 ```

-Important: This is a preview language feature, and to get it to compile, you must include the following in your `.cspro`j file.
+Important: This is a preview language feature, and to get it to compile, you must include the following in your `.csproj` file.

 ```xml
 <LangVersion>preview</LangVersion>